newcontext-oss/acme-terraform-live-prod/README.md

 ## Getting Started

-Create a Google Compute Project from the web console.
+Create a Google Cloud Platform project through the [web console][gcp-web-console].
+Make a note of the project ID.

 Create a service account that can access that project, use this URL: https://console.cloud.google.com/iam-admin/iam?project=<project id>